Home Compare FTNT vs ORCL

 Fortinet vs Oracle: Which Stock Looks Stronger in 2026?

-Oracle holds the cleaner structural position, with the lead spread across profitability and valuation.
-Fortinet still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Oracle holds the cleaner structural position, with the lead spread across stability and profitability.
+Fortinet still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Fortinet carries the stronger setup — intact trend against Oracle's broken trend.
 That leaves a split case: the structural lead stays with Oracle, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.